Ashley Young: Inter Milan sign defender from Manchester United on initial six-month deal

 Ole: Why Man Utd have the tools to beat Liverpool

-Ole Gunnar Solskjaer says it will take a PSG-like performance for Man Utd to beat Liverpool on Super Sunday, but says his side have proven they can beat the best.
+Solskjaer says it will take a PSG-like performance for United to beat Liverpool on Super Sunday, but says his side have proven they can beat the best.

 In an exclusive interview with Sky Sports' Geoff Shreeves, Solskjaer says his side have risen to the challenge of facing the top sides in Europe before, with Liverpool unbeaten in 38 Premier League games and 27 points clear of United.